 Insulin becomes vulnerable on Monday along with Zithromax (Z-pak) which is nearly the same frequency as one type of insulin.
 Vasopressin, a biochemical that helps regulate blood pressure and blood sugar plays a part in blood glucose frequency balance over the next few days.

-Compiled and researched by Sharry Edwards, MEd. – Questions or comments = SharryEdwards@gmail.com
+Compiled and researched by Sharry Edwards, M.Ed. – Questions or comments - SharryEdwards@gmail.com